AdBanacho/cohere-text-embedder/README.md

 Text embedding is a powerful tool that can be used to improve the performance of machine learning algorithms.
 Neural networks are a widely used and effective method for creating text embeddings.
 Text embeddings can be used for tasks such as text classification, text similarity, and text clustering.

-In this tutorial we comper the `Radnom Forest` with `Co:here Classifier`, but the possibilites of `Co:here Embedder` are huge.
+In this tutorial, we compare the `Random Forest` with `Co:here Classifier`, but the possibilities of `Co:here Embedder` are huge.
 You can build a lot of stuff with it.

 Stay tuned for future tutorials!
 The repository of this code can check [here](https://github.com/AdBanacho/cohere-text-embedder).